St Vincent and the Grenadines elected to UN Security Council

 There are five permanent members: China, France, Russia, the United Kingdom, and the United States, and 10 non-permanent members elected for two-year terms by the General Assembly.

-St Vincent first announced its candidacy a decade ago, when it initially withdrew its bid after some member of the 15-member regional bloc, CARICOM, indicated that they had pledged their support to another candidate.
+St Vincent first announced its candidacy a decade ago, when it initially withdrew its bid after some members of the 15-member regional bloc, Caricom, indicated that they had pledged their support to another candidate.

 The statement said small size is no impediment to impactful contributions on the world stage.

-“St Vincent and the Grenadines has played a leadership role in the UN's post-Financial Crisis response; in revitalization of the General Assembly; in Security Council Reform; in advancing the Law of the Sea; in Small Arms control; in ambitious measures to combat Climate Change; in the global response to Non-Communicable Diseases; and in pushing the agenda for reparations for native genocide and African slavery.”
+“St Vincent and the Grenadines has played a leadership role in the UN's post-financial crisis response; in revitalisation of the General Assembly; in Security Council reform; in advancing the Law of the Sea; in small arms control; in ambitious measures to combat climate change; in the global response to non-communicable diseases; and in pushing the agenda for reparations for native genocide and African slavery.”

-Most recently St Vincent chaired the Administrative and Budgetary Committee of the United Nations, and currently serves as the president of the Economic and Social Council.
+Most recently, St Vincent chaired the Administrative and Budgetary Committee of the United Nations, and currently presides over of the Economic and Social Council.

 The bid also spoke about the “unique perspective of a small island developing state”.